 Five College Course Request

-At this site an Amherst College student can submit a request to take a course at Hampshire College, Mount Holyoke College, Smith College or the University of Massachusetts at Amherst.
+Amherst College students can submit a request to take a course at Hampshire College, Mt.
+Holyoke College, Smith College or the University of Massachusetts Amherst.
 This is done along with the submission of the placeholder class on your online registration via ACData.

-Start dates for the five colleges may not align with Amhert College.
-Please be sure to check the calendar of the host campus using this link: Five College Academic Calendars.
+Start dates for the Five Colleges may not align with Amherst College.
+Please be sure to check the calendar of the host campus.

-3 Steps to Register for a 5-College Class!
+3 Steps to Register for a Five College Class:

-- Print out a 5-College Permission form: Five College Permission Form.
+- Fill out a Five College Permission Form.
 Be sure to list on the permission form each component of a course (Lecture, Lab, Discussion, etc ) or you may not be fully enrolled.
-Submit these forms during your registration window.
+Submit these forms to firstname.lastname@example.org during your registration window.

-- Put in a place holder course into your schedule through ACData (example: UM_COURSE_REG or SC_COURSE_REG) The Registrar’s Office will change the title when all paperwork has cleared.
+- Put in a placeholder course into your schedule through ACData (example: UM_COURSE_REG or SC_COURSE_REG) The Registrar’s Office will change the title when the host college confirms your enrollment.

-Instructor Permission: During the Pre-registration period you only need the instructor's signature if it says so in the course description.
-During Add/Drop, you have to have the instructor's permission to enroll.
-Every permission form requires your advisor(s) signature.
-An email may be PRINTED and attached to your form in lieu of a signature but it must clearly name the course number and title of the class.
+Instructor Permission: During the Pre-registration period you only need the instructor's signature if specified in the course description.
+During Add/Drop, you need the instructor's permission to enroll.
+Every permission form requires the signature of your advisor(s).
+An email message of approval will work in lieu of a signature.

 Note: With two rounds of pre-registration, in contrast with the other colleges, we can only forward your Five College registration form during the first week.
 If the registration is not turned in during the first round of pre-registration, students will have to wait for the Add/Drop period at the beginning of the term.